 The term “quiet” is relative.
-You may need absolute silence, or you may need white noise.
-Everyone is different, and you’ll determine what’s best for you based on your own work style.
+You may need absolute silence, a bit of open space, or some white noise.
+Everyone is different, and you’ll determine what’s best and the types of quiet spaces for you based on your own remote working style.

-You’re less productive when you’re stuck in a cubicle working for a boss and chatting with passerby co-workers.
-As a nomadic entrepreneur, you need to figure out how to be productive when you work for yourself.
-You need to find a place to focus – no matter where you are in the world.
+You’re less productive in your remote work when you’re stuck in a cubicle working for a boss and chatting with most people passing by and co-workers.
+As digital nomads and remote workers, you need to figure out how to be productive when working for yourselves.
+You need to find the best places to work remotely and focus – no matter where you are in the world.
 A daunting yet doable task.

-Before we get down to the good stuff, quiet places to work with reliable wi-fi, let’s talk first about getting set up.
-Let’s face it – finding a quiet place to work (particularly with good wi-fi) is not an easy task in general (which is the reason you’re reading this article).
+Before we get down to the good stuff on the quiet spaces to work with reliable wi-fi, let’s talk first about getting set up when working remotely.
+Let’s face it – finding quiet spaces to work in any location (particularly with good wi-fi) is not an easy task in general (which is the reason you’re reading this article).

 So, let’s get set up: